MystenLabs/llm-benchmarks/README.md

 ## Overview

 `neuroman.sui` is a Python-based iterative evaluation pipeline that leverages OpenAI's GPT-4 to automatically generate and refine Sui Move smart contracts.
-The pipeline generates a contract from a given prompt, simulates a compilation step to capture errors, and then uses the compiler feedback to iteratively improve the contract until it meets a fixed specification.
+The pipeline generates a contract from a given prompt, attempts to compile it, and then uses the compiler feedback to iteratively improve the contract until either it compiles successfully or the maximum number of iterations is reached.

 ## Goals